kkarsten62/QMapShack.AppImage/README.md

 *Note:*
 * Be patient and take a coffee, build process will take some time - about 1-2 hours.
 * To save time, the `--no-cache` option can be omitted during testing, but should be set on final build run.
+* In newer Docker versions you can use option `progress=plain` to obtain classical plain terminal output during build process.

 Check for latest information in terminal: